andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 # Meiseles, Gustav, 1977.
 Restitution of ‘word-endings’ in Modern Literary Arabic.
 Israel Oriental Studies 7:173-95

+- Material from radio broadcasts from Cairo, Damascus, Amman, Jerusalem 1969--1974.
+175

 - MLA (i.e. MSA) has become a medium of oral communication the last 15 years.
 175

 - Icraab is grammatically superfluous.
 174 "OLA, as in general MLA, has produced and produces analytical devices which enable it to dispense with the residential endings."
 180